mpsilfve/FinnPos/README.md

   (e.g. "Noun+Plural+Nominative").
 * Fully customizable unstructured feature extraction.

-In addition to utilities for training your own morphological taggers, FinnPos provides a morphological tagger, FinnTreeBank tagger, for Finnish, which is trained on a high quality manually annotated Finnish treebank [FinnTreeBank 1](http://www.ling.helsinki.fi/kieliteknologia/tutkimus/treebank/).
+In addition to the tagger toolkit, FinnPos also provides a morphological tagger, FinnTreeBank tagger, for Finnish, which is trained on a high quality manually annotated Finnish treebank [FinnTreeBank 1](http://www.ling.helsinki.fi/kieliteknologia/tutkimus/treebank/).
 FinnTreeBank tagger boosts its tagging accuracy using the open-source Finnish morphological analyzer [OMorFi](https://code.google.com/p/omorfi/).